-For over 50 years, we have been educating children to be confident risk takers, creative problem solvers and critical thinkers.
+For over 50 years, we have been educating children to be confident risk takers, creative problem solvers, and critical thinkers.
 Our 21st century individualized curriculum doesn’t just prepare your child for a powerful academic career, it prepares your child for life.
 Finding the right school can be one of the most exhilarating and challenging experiences you face as a parent, which is why our admissions team is here to answer any question, big or small.
-As in our educational program, we encourage parents to bring their curiosity to their exploration of Ancona and never to cease to ask questions.
+As in our educational program, we encourage parents to bring their curiosity to their exploration of Ancona and to never cease to ask questions.
 The admissions team looks forward to meeting you and sharing our remarkable learning community.

-Melanie Ahmad, Interim Director of Admissions and Enrollment
+Melanie Ahmad, Director of Enrollment Management

-Anti-Discrimination Statement: The Ancona School has an institutional commitment to the principles of diversity.
+The Ancona School has an institutional commitment to the principles of diversity.
 In that spirit, The Ancona School does not discriminate in violation of the law on the basis of race, religion, creed, color, sexual orientation, age, physical challenge, nation of origin, gender, or any other characteristic.